andyz2021/BruinYelp/README.md

 dining halls.
 You can see the current menu, pictures of food, and what other people think of the food.

+###Tech Stack
+BruinYelp was designed using React.js for frontend, and Firebase/Cloud Firestore as backend.

 ## Features

 1) Displaying Dynamic Data through Reviews